kmm337/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-This project analyzed Kickstarter fundraising campaigns occurring between the years 2009 and 2017 in the plays subcategory to understand success and failure in meeting campaign goals relative to launch dates and funding goals.
+This project analyzed Kickstarter fundraising campaigns occurring between the years 2009 and 2017 in the theatre category to understand success and failure in meeting campaign goals relative to launch dates and funding goals.

 ### Purpose
 Louise's fundraising campaign came close to it's goal.
 The purpose of this analysis is to help Louise understand the performance of similar Kickstarter campaigns.
 This knowledge could help improve her chances of reaching her goal should she wish to launch another campaign.
 It is important to keep in mind this is a historical, observational rather than experimental study.
 The identified relationships cannot be interpreted as causal and historical correlations may not hold for future campaigns.